bitphy/dataframer/README.md

 # Solution

-Dataframer allows you by passing a dictionary of columns and its dtypes generate a fixture dataframe that fulfills what you want.
+Dataframer, allows you, by passing a dictionary of columns and its dtypes generate a fixture dataframe that fulfills what you want.

 Plus, as far as you use the same seed when you initialize the class the